Team Up Against Cancer

 Cancer” will be held at the St. Joseph Bears "Homecoming" football

-game vs. the Niles Vikings in Dickinson Stadium.
+game vs. the Portage Central Mustangs at Dickinson Stadium.
 Gates open at 5:00 pm with local vendors offering a

 variety of pregame food and beverages.
 The game begins at 7:00 pm.